Get a Quote

 Can a Sole Trader Have Employees?
 A Comprehensive Guide

 Operating as a sole trader can be an appealing option for many entrepreneurs, offering simplicity and autonomy in running a business.
 However, as your business grows, you may find yourself needing extra help to manage the workload.
-This leads to a common question among sole traders: Can I have employees?
+This leads to a common question: Can a sole trader have employees?

 In this article, we’ll explore the ins and outs of hiring employees as a sole trader, including legal considerations, tax implications, and practical tips.